 These days, though, this upstate New York company and its 50-person sales team are forging deeper into online commerce and looking to use more e-commerce-aided sales as field reps retire.
 The automation wave that has displaced so many workers in manufacturing and data entry is hitting the nation’s sales force, particularly among business-to-business salespeople who sell to commercial customers.

 “At some point, when the client falls in love with the web portal and the company starts using algorithms to cross-sell and upsell, pretty soon that salesperson is not doing much,” says Andy Hoar, a former Forrester Research analyst who now runs a consulting firm, Paradigm B2B, in Chicago.
 Hoar has also formed a partnership with B2BecNews publisher Vertical Web Media to produce B2B Next, an annual conference and exhibition that will debut Sept.
-24-26 in Chicago.
+24-26 in Chicago and feature presentations on trends in B2B e-commerce by Hill & Markes and other companies.
 He says customers’ preference for online purchasing has only increased in the past three years since he predicted that as many as a million B2B salespeople could be cut by 2020.

 Software companies have been reducing their reliance on field salespeople for a few years as they sell more cloud-based software.
 Now, big distribution companies like US Foods Holding Corp. and W.W.
 Grainger Inc. are trimming their field sales and showroom staffs.
 In some cases, field reps will see bigger paychecks as they’re freed up to go after more lucrative clients.
 Many others, though, will see their compensation inevitably fall, e-commerce consultants say.